 6. The Direction of your Hand

-If you are a pro or you want to have customized fishing experience, then go for the baitcasters, they are the real deal.
-They allow you to have control in most situations, seize bigger fish and gain more professional experience.
+If you are a pro or you want to have a customized fishing experience, then go for the baitcasters, they are the real deal.
+They allow you to have control in most situations, seize bigger fish, and gain more professional experience.